-Rule 8.137 - Requirement that self-represented litigants use APP-014 Commentator Comment Committee Response The Advisory Committee on Providing Access and Fairness Requiring That Self-Represented Litigants Use Form APP-014.
-PLEASE SEE DISCUSSION IN STAFF MEMO By Hon.
-Kathleen E. O'Leary and Under SPR17-01, self-represented litigants would be required Hon.
+Rule 8.137 - Requirement that self-represented litigants use APP-014 Commentator Comment Committee Response The Advisory Committee on Requiring That Self-Represented Litigants Use Form APP- Based on this and the comments of the Court of Appeal, Providing Access and Fairness 014.
+Second Appellate District, the committee revised the By Hon.
+Kathleen E. O'Leary and Under SPR17-01, self-represented litigants would be required proposal to eliminate the requirement that self- Hon.
 Laurie D. Zelon, Co-chairs to use proposed form APP-014.
-Use of the form would be optional, however, for litigants with attorneys.
-This appears to unfairly discriminate against self-represented litigants.
-PAF understands that self-represented litigants are more likely to have a difficult time drafting legally sufficient proposed statements on appeal.
-PAF also understands that APP-014 is designed to make it easier for litigants to draft these important statements.
-PAF does not, however, see sufficient reason for denying self-represented litigants the same flexibility afforded to litigants with attorneys.
-Finally, the proposal suggests that for good cause, the court may permit a self-represented litigant to file a proposed statement of appeal that is not on form APP-014.
-It is unclear, however, what this process would look like.
-Would the self- represented litigant make a specific motion to the court?
-Would the court determine good cause on its own motion?
-What factors would the court use in determining good cause?
-Neither Rule 8.137 nor APP-014 explain how this process would operate.
-This may unintentionally create a new and burdensome process for self-represented litigants.
-Litigants who have
+Use of the form would be represented litigants use form APP-014.
+Instead, the rule optional, however, for litigants with attorneys.
+This appears to would encourage appellants to use this form and unfairly discriminate against self-represented litigants.
+PAF authorize courts to order its use in specific cases. understands that self-represented litigants are more likely to have a difficult time drafting legally sufficient proposed statements on appeal.
+PAF also understands that APP-014 is designed to make it easier for litigants to draft these important